eddiedunn/py-summarization/README.md

 # Summarizer App

-Summarizer App is a Python application written for Linux that allows you to summarize text from different sources such as files, clipboard, or URLs.
+Summarizer App is a Python application written for Linux that allows you to summarize text from different sources such as files, clipboard, or URLs using langchain and OpenAI models.
 The app provides a user-friendly interface built with the Tkinter library.

 Currently it can deal with local or downloaded files: